codevise/pageflow/doc/contributing/node_package_development.md

 ### Running Development Watchers

-To invoke the Rollup/Webpack build when changing files, run the following command from the respective package roots:
+To invoke the Rollup build when changing files, run the following command from the repository root:

+    $ yarn start

+The Weback built for `pageflow-react` needs to be started separately:

     $ cd packages/pageflow-react
-    $ yarn start

-    $ cd packages/pageflow
     $ yarn start

 ### Building for Release